 The markets for semiconductors in general, and for mixed-signal ICs in particular, are intensely competitive.
 We expect that the market for our products will continually evolve and will be subject to rapid technological change.
 In addition, as we target and supply products to numerous markets and applications, we face competition from a relatively large number of competitors.
-Across all of our product areas, we compete with Agere Systems, Atmel, AMCC, Analog Devices, Broadcom, Conexant, Cypress, ESS, Freescale, Fujitsu, Hitachi, Infineon Technologies, Legerity, Maxim Integrated Products, Microchip, National Semiconductor, Philips, RF Micro Devices, Semtech, Skyworks Solutions Inc., Texas Instruments, Vitesse Semiconductor and others.
+Across all of our product areas, we compete with Agere Systems, Atmel, AMCC, Analog Devices, Broadcom, Conexant, Cypress, ESS, Freescale, Fujitsu, Infineon Technologies, Legerity, Maxim Integrated Products, Microchip, National Semiconductor, Philips, Renesas, RF Micro Devices, Semtech, Skyworks Solutions, Texas Instruments, Vitesse Semiconductor and others.
 We expect to face competition in the future from our current competitors, other manufacturers and designers of semiconductors, and start-up semiconductor design companies.
 Some of our customers, such as Agere Systems, Broadcom, Intel, Motorola, Samsung and Texas Instruments, are also large, established semiconductor suppliers.
 Our sales to and support of these customers may enable them to become a source of competition to us, despite our efforts to protect our intellectual property rights.
 As the markets for communications products grow, we also may face competition from traditional communications device companies.
 These companies may enter the mixed-signal semiconductor market by introducing their own ICs or by entering into strategic relationships with or acquiring other existing providers of semiconductor products.

 In addition, large companies may restructure their operations to create separate companies or may acquire new businesses that are focused on providing the types of products we produce or acquire our customers.
 For example, in May 2003, Conexant acquired PC-Tel's modem business.
-In the future, Conexant may seek to supplant our silicon DAA products that have historically been incorporated in PC-Tel's products with Conexant's own competing DAA product.
-In October 2003, Motorola announced it would separate its semiconductor operations into Freescale Semiconductor, a publicly traded company focused on communications and integrated electronic systems.
+Conexant has sought, and will likely continue to seek, to supplant our silicon DAA products that have been incorporated in PC-Tel products with Conexant's own competing DAA product.
+In 2004, Motorola separated its semiconductor operations into Freescale Semiconductor, a publicly traded company focused on communication systems.
 As an additional example, in February 2004, Conexant and GlobespanVirata merged to form a company focused on communication semiconductors.
 This combined entity will focus on all broadband applications and may compete with our DAA, ISOmodem and asymmetric digital subscriber line (ADSL) product lines.

-OUR PRODUCTS MUST CONFORM TO INDUSTRY STANDARDS IN ORDER TO BE ACCEPTED BY END USERS IN OUR MARKETS
+OUR PRODUCTS MUST CONFORM TO INDUSTRY STANDARDS AND TECHNOLOGY IN ORDER TO BE ACCEPTED BY END USERS IN OUR MARKETS